 If I drop a course, will I get a refund?

 Dropping Individual Courses

-You may receive a 100% refund if courses are dropped by Friday of the second week after the term starts (Fall and Spring semesters).
-No refund will be issued for individual courses that are dropped after the second Friday once the term starts .
+You may receive a 100% refund if courses are dropped by the posted date in the academic calendar (Fall and Spring semesters).
+No refund will be issued for individual courses that are dropped after the posted date .
 Late start classes need to be dropped five days after the class starts for a refund.
-You must fill out a refund form to receive a refund.

-You may receive a 100% refund of resident and nonresident fees for total withdrawal of all courses by the second Friday after the term starts .
+You may receive a 100% refund of resident and nonresident fees for total withdrawal of all courses by the posted refund date .
 All official withdrawals must be made through your MyNIC.

 If You Received Financial Aid...

 If you drop courses during the refund period, you will receive a refund if you did NOT receive financial aid.
 Refunds are applied first to any financial aid source the student received.
 After the financial aid portion is adjusted a refund check will be issued if there is a credit balance remaining.

 How do I make a total withdrawal from NIC?

 Official withdrawal must be made through your MyNIC.
 A stop payment placed on a check or credit card does not constitute withdrawal from the College and the student will be responsible for fees resulting from the stop payment.